Erik Seidenfaden (journalist): Early career

 When the Spanish Civil War broke out in July 1936, he compiled reports from the front on the government's side, in 1937 publishing the book Borgerkrig i Spanien.

-He then returned to Denmrk and joined the left leaning newspaper Politiken as a foreign editor in 1937.
+He then returned to Denmark and joined the left leaning newspaper Politiken as a foreign editor in 1937.
 His militant attitude towards the Nazi threat often clashed with that of the influential social liberal Det Radikale Venstre party and the views of the several times foreign minister Erik Scavenius (1877–1962), and chairman of the board of Politiken.
 In an article titled Indre Frihed i Pant for Ydre published for the journal Kulturkampen in December 1937, written by him but signed by Peter Rohde (1902–1978), Erik Seidenfaden attacked the appeasing line of the government led by the social democratic prime minister Thorvald Stauning (1873-1942) and the foreign minister Peter Munch (1870-1948).